Christina210490/Service_Web_Error_sqli/README.md

 To prevent SQL injection:

-1. Use Prepared Statements:
+1. **Use Prepared Statements**:

-Avoid directly concatenating user inputs into SQL queries.
+- Avoid directly concatenating user inputs into SQL queries.
-Use parameterized queries.
+- Use parameterized queries.

-2.Input Validation:
+2.**Input Validation**:

-Validate and sanitize all user inputs.
+- Validate and sanitize all user inputs.
-Reject unexpected or dangerous input patterns.
+- Reject unexpected or dangerous input patterns.

-3. Least Privilege:
+3. **Least Privilege**:

-Restrict database permissions to limit the impact of an exploited vulnerability.
+- Restrict database permissions to limit the impact of an exploited vulnerability.

 ## Key Takeaways